-On September1, 2020, the Transportation Authority entered a non-revolving loan agreement with the SMCELJPA.
-The Transportation Authority will use the proceeds of its 2020 Series A and B Limited Tax Bonds to fund a portion of U.S. 101 Express Lane Project construction.
-The SMCELJPA agrees to apply future toll revenues to repay the Transportation Authority in accordance with the terms and provisions of the bond loan agreement.
+On September 1, 2020, the Transportation Authority entered a non-revolving loan agreement with the SMCELIPA.
+The Transportation Authority is using the proceeds of its 2020 Series A and B Limited Tax Bonds to fund a portion of U.S. 101 Express Lane Project construction.
+The SMCELIPA has agreed to apply future toll revenues to repay the Transportation Authority in accordance with the terms and provisions of the bond loan agreement.
 The initial bond loan balance was \$100,000,000 (calculated as the amount of bond proceeds deposited to the funds and accounts under the Bond Indenture plus the underwriters' discount upon initial sale of the Bonds to the underwriters thereof).
 The Principal is payable on May 1, 2024 and annually thereafter on May 1 of each year through in accordance with the loan agreement.
 Interest is accrued on the bond loan at a rate equal to the interest rate of the Transportation Authority's 2020 Series A and B Limited Tax Bonds.

-As of June 30, 2021, the Transportation Authority has spent \$65.5 million bonds proceeds on the U.S. 101 Express Lane Project.
-The unspent bond proceeds of \$34.5 million was presented as an obligation to fund future project cost.
+As of June 30, 2022, the Transportation Authority has spent \$86.6 million bonds proceeds on the U.S. 101 Express Lane Project.
+The unspent bond proceeds of \$13.4 million was presented as an obligation to fund future project cost.